MatthewReid854/reliability/docs/How does Maximum Likelihood Estimation work.rst

 1. Obtain an initial guess for the model parameters (typically done using least squares estimation).
 2. Calculate the probability of occurrence of each data point (f(t) for failures, R(t) for right censored, F(t) for left censored).
-3. Multiply the probabilities (or sum their logarithms which is must more computationally efficient)
+3. Multiply the probabilities (or sum their logarithms which is much more computationally efficient).
 4. Use an optimizer to change the model parameters and repeat steps 2 and 3 until the total probability is maximized.

 As mentioned in step 2, different types of data need to be handled differently: